 Dr. Koch: She was, um, maybe 14 when-

 Dr. Koch: Exactly.
 And yet, again, my parent, their, her parents, my brother, praise God, were solution focused, right?
 And they weren’t gonna let it ride.
 This is not Betsy.
 They knew that this is not Betsy, and this is not who we want her to become.
 So they wanted to add, again, more boundaries and say to her, “This is wrong, and we’re gonna put in some constraint.”
 And, uh, Dave and Deb relocated to a Philadelphia suburb, and Betsy had a new school, new classmates, new activities, um, developed a relationship with a young man who ended up being good for her.
 And in that shift, what we saw was security, identity, belonging, purpose, and competence all changed because Dave and Deb were able to relocate and get away from a peer group that ended up being the problem, the signif-

 Jim: Kind of a reset.

-Kathy: Exactly, exactly.
-The issue for Betsy was, um, aligning herself with a girl who ended up not being a good role model for her and not being able to extricate herself from that, right?
+Dr. Koch: Exactly.
+Exactly.
+The issue for Betsy was, um, aligning herself with a, a girl who ended up not being a good role model for her, and not being able to extricate herself from that, right?
 It’s one of the hardest things kids do, is try to dismiss a friend that they’ve got.
 How do I get rid of her without hurting her?
-And it was awkward…
+And it was awkward.
+And-

 Jim: Oh, yeah.

-Kathy: And so fortunately, Deb and Dave saw that, distanced her from that girl, did not allow her to see her anymore outside of school hours.
-And then, praise God, really, the relocation made it all a whole lot easier.
+Dr. Koch: So, fortunately, Deb and Dave saw that, distanced her from that girl, did not allow her to see her anymore outside of school hours.
+And then praise God, really, the relocation made it all a whole lot easier.

 Jim: Tough to do.